 With that being said, I went into this review with very little expectations.
 Of course, Daiwa is an incredible brand and makes some of the best reels I’ve ever laid hands on.
 But I tried to go into this with an open mind and with zero preconceived notions.

 After several weeks of testing, I can confidently say that the Daiwa Zillion SV TW G Casting Reel is one of the finest bass fishing reels I’ve ever put in my hands.
 I don’t care what the cost is—if you blindfolded me and put it into my hands, I’d pick it over just about any other reel I’ve tested in recent years.
-That’s exactly why it made our recent Best Baitcasters of 2023 list.
+That’s exactly why it made our recent Best Baitcasters list.

 Interestingly enough, it doesn’t really look like much due to its fairly featureless sideplates and toned-down design scheme but I’m thinking maybe that’s a good thing.
 Maybe Daiwa invested more time into the guts and performance of this reel instead of trying to make it a surface-type reel that only looks pretty.
 So hang out with me for a minute or two and I’ll let you know exactly what I think about it.

 I guess this might be kind of an obvious statement for a high-quality reel but I wanted to highlight it for a very specific reason: With all of the focus on weightlessness these days, these expensive reels have become so low-profile that my nasty paws can barely hold ‘em or set the hook with ‘em without feeling like they’re going to break.
 I don’t care if the reel is light as a feather.
 If it feels like a fragile antique in my hands, I don’t really want much to do with it.